larrytheliquid/scotrubyconf/1-intro.md

 * framework tests
 * end-user application tests

-// TDD, BDD, zillions of test libraries, cucumber, etc
+// TDD, BDD, tons of test libraries, cucumber, etc
 // fair to say that rubyists care about testing

-// with so much though, time & energy spent on testing, it is worth
+// with so much thought, time & energy spent on testing, it is worth
 // exploring languages which make it easier & possible to express more
 // meaningful guarantees